Trench composting is a method of making compost that is just as simple as you might imagine.

 Then you forget all about it while the organic materials gradually decompose over a period of 6 months to a year.

 This method works particularly well for people who want their organic matter out of sight while it is decomposing.
 A trench is also a good place to get rid of those weeds you have pulled up.
-If buried deep enough, the weed seeds won’t be exposed to sunlight, and won’t re-grow.
+If buried deep enough in the garden, the weed seeds won’t be exposed to sunlight, and won’t re-grow.

 It is not only important, but it is essential, because: 1.
 It contains the key plant nutrients – nitrogen (N), phosphorus (P) and potassium (K), often written as NPK.